mi3nts/AirQualityAnalysisWorkflows/README.md

 2. In the root of the directory run `quarto render automated_reports`
 3. View the output in `/automated_reports/_site`.
 4. While developing, use `quarto preview automated_reports` to see the pages update live in your browser as you work on the source files.

+# Import Notes for Deployment on MDASH
+See [this thread](https://stackoverflow.com/questions/42529211/how-to-rebuild-and-update-a-container-without-downtime-with-docker-compose) for updating the containers. **DO NOT** do `podman-compose down` as this will remove the volumes for influxdb.
+Instead, simply running `podman-compose up -d` should rebuild any containers whose configuration files have changed.